Alessandroplay/Alessandroplay/README.md

 ✨ Hi, I’m Alessandroplay.✨ I am a full stack web & Mobile developer.<br/>
 I have `8+` years of experience in **React, Angular, Vue.js, TypeScript, Nodejs** and also have `6+` years of experience in **Laravel, ASP.NET, Django, MySQL, Redis, React Native, Swift**.
 And I have also `3+` years of experience in **Web3js, solidity, and smart contracts**. <br/>
 I am effective in strong communication skills while staying organized and remaining creatively active with projects.<br/>
 I have excellent communication and collaboration skills, and I am comfortable working as part of a team or independently.
-I am also proficient in using tools such as Git, Slack, and Zoom.
+I am also proficient in using tools such as **Git, Slack, and Zoom**.
 I am fluent in English and can communicate effectively with clients and stakeholders.
 I am also reliable, punctual, and flexible, and I always deliver high-quality work on time and within budget.<br/>
-I am available for 40 hours per week and can start working on your projects immediately.
-My hourly rate is $40, but I am open to negotiation depending on the scope and complexity of the work.<br/>
+I am available for **40 hours per week** and can start working on your projects immediately.
+My hourly rate is **$50**, but I am open to negotiation depending on the scope and complexity of the work.<br/>
 Best regards.<br/>
 Thank you.<br/>